 - Quickly thaw the shrimp.
 If you have frozen shrimp and need to thaw it in a snap, you can thaw it in a bowl of cold water.
 Make sure the shrimp is fully submerged, and it should thaw within 20 minutes or so.
 Pat the shrimp dry with a clean towel before using.
 Don’t use hot water to thaw shrimp, or it can affect its tender texture!

-How to serve garlic butter shrimp:
+Ways to serve garlic butter shrimp pasta

-- Reheat the shrimp in a large skillet on medium heat.
+Store garlic butter shrimp in an airtight container in the refrigerator for up to 4 days.
+Reheat the shrimp in a large skillet on medium heat.
 Once the shrimp is hot, it’s ready to eat.
 Be careful not to overcook it!

-Leftover Ideas:
+Leftover Ideas

 If you have any leftover garlic butter shrimp, try one of these delicious ways to use them up!